 ‘Nothing.
 I just wanted to see if it was real gold so I just scratched at it a little with my penknife.’

 Granny sighs, looking around her.
-‘We can’t stop here and draw attention,’ she whispers, grabbing her sister by the arm.
+‘We can’t stop here and draw attention to ourselves,’ she whispers, grabbing her sister by the arm.

 ‘Draw attention?
 But we’re in a museum.
-We’re supposed to admire the artifacts.’
+We’re supposed to admire the artifacts, not rush through all the exhibitions.’

 Granny has to admit that her sister is right, but she won’t say it out loud.
 She just grumbles about admiring, not destroying, and heads for the next artifact where she stops and counts to ten.
 That should be a good average for the boring pieces exposed.

 They hurry downstairs trying to get their bearings in the maze of halls and rooms.
 Turning around a corner they almost stumble on a sleeping guard.
 Granny puts a finger to her lips, shushing her sister and gesticulating towards the red velvet ropes barricading the access.
 A small sign says the room is closed for renovation and will open again shortly.
 Missy resolutely steps over the red velvet rope but Granny hesitates.
 She looks at the sleeping museum guard.
 What if he wakes up?
-Sleeping on a chair seems so uncomfortable so he can’t really be asleep, can he?
-A loud snoring answers her questions and she gathers her skirts and steps over the rope in her sister’s wake.
+Sleeping on a chair seems terribly uncomfortable so he can’t really be asleep, can he?
+A loud snoring answers her question.
+She clumsily gathers her skirts and steps over the rope in her sister’s wake before she has the time to overthink her action.

 A little insignificant cage is placed on one of the pedestals in a dark corner.
 Granny can feel her heart accelerating as she approaches.

-She can’t see the fairy, but that doesn’t mean there isn’t any inside.
+She can’t see the fairy, but that doesn’t mean there isn’t any hidden inside.
 She raises an inquiring eyebrow in Missy’s direction and her sister nods.
 ‘It’s the one, all right.
-And there’s another cowplant.
-But much dustier.
-Urgh… It even smells like it probably does in a stable.’
-She wrinkles her nose.
+And look!
+There’s another cowplant.
+But much dustier… Urgh… It even smells like it comes straight out of a stable.’
+Missy grimaces, holding her nose.

 ‘You can do this, Missy.
 We’ve been through this a hundred times.’